kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 kubectl apply -f examples/cluster-autoscaler-autodiscover.yaml
 ```

-Cluster Autoscaler will respect the minimum and maximum values of each Auto
+Cluster Autoscaler leaves untouched the minimum and maximum values of the discovered Auto
-Scaling Group.
-It will only adjust the desired value.
+Scaling Group(s).
+It only manages the desired value.

-Each Auto Scaling Group should be composed of instance types that provide
-approximately equal capacity.
-For example, ASG "xlarge" could be composed of
-m5a.xlarge, m4.xlarge, m5.xlarge, and m5d.xlarge instance types, because each of
-those provide 4 vCPUs and 16GiB RAM.
-Separately, ASG "2xlarge" could be
-composed of m5a.2xlarge, m4.2xlarge, m5.2xlarge, and m5d.2xlarge instance
-types, because each of those provide 8 vCPUs and 32GiB RAM.

-Cluster Autoscaler will attempt to determine the CPU, memory, and GPU resources
+Cluster Autoscaler determines the CPU, memory, and GPU resources
 provided by an Auto Scaling Group based on the instance type specified in its
 Launch Configuration or Launch Template.
-It will also examine any overrides
+It also examines any overrides
 provided in an ASG's Mixed Instances Policy.
 If any such overrides are found,
-only the first instance type found will be used.
+only the first instance type found is used.
 See [Using Mixed Instances
 Policies and Spot Instances](#Using-Mixed-Instances-Policies-and-Spot-Instances)
 for details.

-From version 1.14, Cluster Autoscaler can also determine the resources provided
+From version 1.14, Cluster Autoscaler can _also_ determine the resources provided
 by each Auto Scaling Group via tags.
 The tag is of the format
 `k8s.io/cluster-autoscaler/node-template/resources/<resource-name>`.
-`<resource-name>` is the name of the resource, such as `ephemeral-storage`.
+Where `<resource-name>` is the name of the resource, such as `ephemeral-storage`.
 The
-value of each tag specifies the amount of resource provided.
+value of such a tag specifies the amount of resource provided.
 The units are
 identical to the units used in the `resources` field of a Pod specification.

-Example tags:
+Example tag:

 * `k8s.io/cluster-autoscaler/node-template/resources/ephemeral-storage`: `100G`

-You may also provide additional hints to Cluster Autoscaler that the nodes will
+You may currently be adding labels to taints to your nodes via kubelet configuration.
+If you want to provide this information as additional hints to Cluster Autoscaler that the nodes will
-be labeled or tainted when they join the cluster, such as:
+be labeled or tainted when they join the cluster, you may do so by adding these tags to your ASGs:

+Example labels/taints tags:

 * `k8s.io/cluster-autoscaler/node-template/label/foo`: `bar`
 * `k8s.io/cluster-autoscaler/node-template/taint/dedicated`: `NoSchedule`

-**NOTE:** It is your responsibility to ensure such labels and/or taints are
-applied via the node's kubelet configuration at startup.
+and passing the tag-keys to the `--node-group-auto-discovery` flag, like so:

+`--node-group-auto-discovery=asg:k8s.io/cluster-autoscaler/node-template/label/foo,k8s.io/cluster-autoscaler/node-template/taint/dedicated`

 Recommendations: